the349/nodeingOS/README.md

 # nodeingOS
-NodeingOS is os based on nodejs and linux
+NodeingOS is an os based on nodejs and linux